-For parents
+For Parents

 The gap you can't see

-Most parents don't see the gap coming
+Most parents don't see it coming

-State standards have moved.
-School district kindergarten entry expectations have moved.
-Your center may or may not have moved with them.
-Centers don't publish what they're teaching against — and very few parents ever look at the actual K entry expectations until they're 6 months out.
+Centers don't publish what they're teaching against — and very few parents look at the actual K entry expectations until they're 6 months out.

 Real questions to ask your center